Please note this website will be unavailable due to essential maintenance taking place on 2–3 March. We are sorry for any inconvenience this causes.

 How does course fee coverage work?

-Qualified drivers or their family member must be eligible at the time of application for a module, short course, or microcredential.
+This isn’t student loan or a reimbursement; Uber covers your course/module fee upfront.
+Qualified drivers or their family member must be eligible when applying for a module, short course, or microcredential.

 What happens if I lose my Uber Pro status?

-The same applies to any nominated family members.
-If the driver that has nominated the family member loses their status, the family member will not be able to register for a new fully funded module, short course or microcredential until the driver has regained their Uber Pro Platinum and Diamond status.
+If a partner driver loses their Uber Pro Platinum and Diamond status during the study, Uber will still cover the course/module cost.
+However, the driver must regain their status before applying for another funded module, short course or microcredential.
+The same rule applies to any nominated family members.
+If the driver that has nominated the family member loses their status, the family member cannot apply for another funded module, short course or microcredential until the driver has regained their status.

 Can I create an OU Student record before I check my eligibility?